amitu/amitu.github.com/_posts/2015-03-25-fast-track-courts-in-india.md

   stopped operations, was 6 months for murder and 6 months for rape cases.
 This is a *major win for our country*, way bigger than any world cup championship.
 - Not all Fast Track Courts were stopped after Centre stopped giving funding.
-  There were some trickle of funding coming from here and there, some state governments, or even central government for specific cases.
-Also Judiciary internally decided to let the Fast Track courts keep running by cutting funds from other places.
+  There were some trickle of funding coming from here and there, some State governments, or even Central government for specific cases.
+Also Judiciary internally decided to let few Fast Track courts keep running by cutting funds from other places.
 - According to latest data, there is a 22% vacancies (a court is there, but there is no judge to sit in it) at District levels, and 29% at High Court